matn7/CS-Notes/src/main/java/basic_java/hearts/EXCEPTIONS.md

 }
 ```

-- The code in the try block is executed
+- The code in the try block is executed.
 - If no exception was thrown in the try block:
-    - The code in the finally block is executed
+    - The code in the finally block is executed.
-    - If the finally block throws an exception, that exception is propagated
+    - If the finally block throws an exception, that exception is propagated.
-    - Otherwise, control passes to the next statement after the try...finally
+    - Otherwise, control passes to the next statement after the try...finally.
 - If an exception was thrown in the try block:
-    - The code in the finally block is executed
+    - The code in the finally block is executed.
-    - If the finally block throws an exception, that exception is propagated
+    - If the finally block throws an exception, that exception is propagated.
-    - Otherwise, the original exception continues to propagate
+    - Otherwise, the original exception continues to propagate.

-- The code within finally block will always be executed
+- The code within finally block will always be executed.
-- The only exceptions are if System.exit(int) is called or JVM crashes
+- The only exceptions are if System.exit(int) is called or JVM crashes.
-- Thus a finally block is the correct place code that always need to be executed, like closing files, releasing locks
+- Thus a finally block is the correct place code that always need to be executed, like closing files, releasing locks.

 #### try-catch-finally